 Some cash bonus credit cards offer the same cash back rate on all purchases.
 Other cards give even higher earning rates in certain bonus categories – for example, gas or groceries.

 This information is accurate as of August 2019.
 Terms apply.

 The best $500 credit card bonus offer is the Capital One Venture Rewards card, which gives 50,000 miles, worth $500 in travel, for spending $3,000 in the first 3 months.
 After that, the card keeps the rewards flying with 2 miles per $1 on all purchases.
-There’s no annual fee for the first year, but the card charges $95 after that.… read full answer
+There’s an annual fee of $95.… read full answer

 Chase Sapphire Preferred is another card worth considering for a $500+ credit card bonus.
 It offers 60,000 points for spending $4,000 in the first 3 months.
 That’s worth $625 when used toward travel or $500 in cash.
 Preferred charges an annual fee of $0 the first year and $95 after.

 There’s also Chase Sapphire Reserve, which charges a $550 annual fee.
 Its initial bonus is 60,000 points for spending $4,000 in the first 3 months.
 But it’s worth $750 toward travel or $500 toward cash.
 And the card also gives a $300 annual travel credit and a Priority Pass Select lounge membership.